kirkserverhl/HyprGruv/README.md

 Choose Timezone
 Install

-Once installation is completed use the following commands to reboot:
+Once installation is completed, use the following commands to reboot:

 "Would you like to chroot?"